Yodzik/MiniGamesBot/README.md

 # MiniGamesBot
-Bot for mini games in mmo
+Bot for mini games in one mmo (no name, so not everyone can find it so easily ;P )